alannatodd/davis_epi_raspi/guides/adjust_focus.md

     <img src="screenshots/geany_save.png">

-10. Restart the pi so that continuous.py will start running again with the new focus and lens position settings.
+10. Restart the Pi so that continuous.py will start running again with the new focus and lens position settings.
 In the terminal, type `reboot` and press enter

     <img src="screenshots/reboot.png">